PrestaShop/prestashop.github.io/news/_posts/2021-07-15-responsive-back-office.md

 ## Why work on responsive design?

-Until now, they were some issues that affected the user experience on mobile:
+They were some issues that affected the user experience on mobile:

 - Difficulties in accessing important store information
-- Hidden content because of components overlaying others
+- Hidden content because of overlapping components
 - Text readability issues
 - Bugs and lack of consistency on display (e.g. not the same padding)